 Security of and Access to Campus Facilities Policy

-All campus facilities including residence halls, academic and office buildings are always locked.
-Resident students are granted access to buildings, including their specific hall via their student identification card.
+Residence halls on the residential campus are locked during the academic year.
+Resident students are granted access to their specific hall via their student identification card.
 Resident students are also issued a key to their room.